Stephen Lawrence (footballer)

 Stephen Lawrence (born 22 April 1969) is a former Australian rules footballer who played for Hawthorn in the Australian Football League.

+Early life

+Lawrence was born in 1969 to Jennifer and Godfrey Lawrence in South Africa.
+His father, originally from Southern Rhodesia had played Test cricket for South Africa during the early 1960s.
+The family moved to Australia in the 1970s, initially to Wollongong, then to Brisbane.

+Playing career

+Lawrence took up Australian rules football with Mount Gravatt.
+He later played for Morningside before joining Hawthorn in 1987.

 A ruckman throughout his career, he debuted at centre half forward in 1988 and kicked 5 goals against North Melbourne in his first game.
 The following week he was injured and didn't play again that year.

 He started to get a regular game in 1990 as back-up for Greg Dear, and after Dear was injured during the 1991 pre-season he became number one ruckman.
 He played in the State of Origin and won best player of the finals in 1991.

-His father Godfrey Lawrence played Test cricket for South Africa.
+Lawrence retired towards the end of the 1998 AFL season.